How to Write a Simple Video Script

 Prerequisite

-Before getting into the meat and potatoes of things (or tofu and cauliflower if you’re vegetarian), there are a few important things you’ll want to identify.
+Before getting into the meat and potatoes of things (or tofu and cauliflower if you’re vegetarian), there are a few essential things you’ll want to identify.
 This will make it easier for you to formulate a script.
 Here are some things to keep in mind:

-- What is the purpose of the video? – Are you planning on educating people, creating general brand awareness or trying to sell a product?
+• What is the purpose of the video? – Are you planning on educating people, creating general brand awareness, or trying to sell a product?

 Script Template